paulbricman/secondbrain/Default logic extensions house coherent world views.md

 In default logic, an extension is the result of properly applying a series of defaults.
 Extensions are defined as coherent sets of beliefs about the world, generated through default reasoning.
+However, [[World models reflect ideological structures|real world models appear much more complex]] than the expressivity of default logic allows.